-Excellent and totally typical example, right?
-According to Pew Research Center, the number of women leaving the workforce to care for children is on the rise.
+An excellent and totally typical example, right?
+According to the Pew Research Center, the number of women leaving the workforce to care for children is on the rise.
 And women aren’t only caring for children–they’re also caring for their elderly parents, as well.

 These examples define the reasons why women need to save more of their paychecks for retirement.